yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 flag.
 So the blocking methods in the library follow the convention to check the interrupted flag and throw an `InterruptedException`.
 When that happens, the interruption mechanism finally gets the chance to deliver that signal.
 By then, the interrupted status has served its purpose and gets cleared.
-As a checked exception is in use, we're sure there is a signal handler in place.
+As a checked exception is in use, we're sure a signal handler is in place.